SpaceG/spaceg.github.io/_posts/2015-09-06-silicon-valley-HBO.markdown

 <blockquote>
-"The New Serie from Silicon Valley HBO"
+"The New Serie from Silicon Valley - HBO (TV series)"
 </blockquote>